jolespin/veba/README.md

                         Restart from a particular checkpoint [Default: None] -v, --version         show program's version number and exit

+Database arguments:
+  --veba_database VEBA_DATABASE
+                        VEBA database location.
+[Default: $VEBA_DATABASE environment variable]

 GTDB-Tk arguments:
-  --gtdbtk_database GTDBTK_DATABASE
-                        GTDB-Tk | path/to/gtdbtk_database (e.g. --arg 1 ) [Default: /usr/local/scratch/CORE/jespinoz/db/gtdbtk/release202/]
   --gtdbtk_options GTDBTK_OPTIONS
                         GTDB-Tk | classify_wf options (e.g. --arg 1 ) [Default: '']

 Consensus genome classification arguments:
   -l LENIENCY, --leniency LENIENCY
                         Leniency parameter.
 Lower value means more conservative weighting.
 A value of 1 indiciates no weight bias.
 A value greater than 1 puts higher weight on higher level taxonomic assignments.
 A value less than 1 puts lower weights on higher level taxonomic assignments.
 [Default: 1.382]

+**Conda Environment**: `conda activate VEBA-classify_env`

 ```

 #### classify-eukaryotic – Taxonomic classification of eukaryotic genomes
 The eukaryotic classification module utilizes the target field of MetaEuk gene identifiers and the taxonomic lineage associated with each source genome.
 For each MAG, bitscores are accumulated for each taxonomic level and taxonomy is assigned with leniency specified by the leniency parameter with high leniency resulting higher order taxonomic assignments.
 If genome clusters are provided, then it performs consensus lineage classification.
 EUKulele (Krinos, Hu, Cohen, & Alexander, 2021) was attempted for this stage but a custom database could not be created with the software likely due to the dependency of supergroup and division fields that were missing for certain taxa.
 However, future implementations of VEBA may use this if such issues are resolved.

+**Conda Environment**: `conda activate VEBA-classify_env`

 ```
 usage: classify-eukaryotic.py -i <eukaryotic_binning_directory> -o <output_directory>

-    Running: classify-eukaryotic.py v2022.04.17 via Python v3.8.5 | /Users/jespinoz/anaconda3/bin/python
+    Running: classify-eukaryotic.py v2022.7.8 via Python v3.8.5 | /Users/jespinoz/anaconda3/bin/python

 optional arguments:
   -h, --help            show this help message and exit